New iterative algorithms for estimation of item functioning: Real data examples

-\paragraph{DIF detection. } Using the likelihood ratio test, the simple 4\gls{pl} model \eqref{eq:4PL:simple} was rejected for item R6 (\highlight{"I was concerned about my mental health"}), item R10 (\highlight{"I had sudden feelings of panic"}), and item R12 (\highlight{"I had trouble paying attention"}) when considering at least one estimation method (i.e., these items functioned differently).
-While item R6 was identified as a \gls{dif} item by all four of the estimation methods (all $p$-values $< 0.004$), items R10 and R12 were only identified as functioning differently with the \gls{nls} ($p$-value = 0.042) and with the algorithm based on \gls{plf} ($p$-value = 0.047), respectively.
+\paragraph{DIF detection. } Using the likelihood-ratio test, the simple \gls{4pl} model \eqref{eq:4PL:simple} with constraints on lower asymptotes was rejected for items R6 (\highlight{"I was concerned about my mental health"}; $p$-value = 0.001 considering either estimation algorithm), R7 (\highlight{"I felt upset"}; $p$-value = 0.038), R10 (\highlight{"I had sudden feelings of panic"}; $p$-value = 0.031), R21 (\highlight{"I had twitching or trembling muscles"}; $p$-value = 0.035), and R29 (\highlight{"I had difficulty calming down"}; $p$-value = 0.04) by using either of the two newly proposed estimation algorithms (i.e., these items functioned differently).
+In these items, the less restrictive group-specific model \eqref{eq:4PL:dif} was preferred, allowing for different intercepts, slopes, and upper asymptotes for the two groups (i.e., these items functioned differently).

-In item R6, there were no significant differences between the estimated asymptotes, and \gls{dif} was caused by various intercepts and slopes of the two genders (Figure~\ref{fig:estimates_DIF}).
-Male participants seemed to have a higher probability of being concerned about their mental health at least rarely (original response $\geq 2$) than female participants of the same overall anxiety level.
-This difference was especially apparent for those with lower levels of anxiety, whereas the differences between these two genders narrowed as the overall anxiety level increased (Figure~\ref{fig:icc_DIF_R6}).
+We now take a closer look at \gls{dif} item R7, for which the confidence interval of estimated parameter $d_{\text{DIF}}$ (i.e., the difference in upper asymptote between groups of female and male respondents) did not cover 0 (Table~\ref{app:tab:anxiety:pars_dif}).
+According to the model, the male respondents with high anxiety levels seemed not to admit feeling upset with a probability of $1 - 0.92 = 0.08$, while there was no dissimulation rate for female respondents (Figure~\ref{fig:Anxiety_icc_R7}).

+\paragraph{Latent variables estimates by EM algorithm. } Using the group-specific model~\eqref{eq:4PL:dif}, male respondent 272 with an overall level of anxiety equal to 0.62 had the highest "inclination to dissimulate," equal to 0.20, meaning they would have dissimulated almost six items out of the 29-item Anxiety dataset.
+On the other hand, female respondent 264 with the same overall anxiety level had a probability equal to 0.06, which would correspond to the dissimulation of less than two items.